lifemapper/lifemapper-core/docs/install_lmbase.rst

 .. highlight:: rest

-Install or Update a Lifemapper Lab installation
+Install or Update a Lifemapper Core installation
 ==========================================================
 .. contents::